A substitution lemma for multiple context-free languages: Introduction

 Multiple context-free languages were introduced by Seki, Matsumura, Fujii and Kasami \cite{Kasami2, Seki}.
 They were proposed as an attempt to describe the syntax of natural languages (see for example \cite{Clark}), but were later shown not to suffice when Salvati proved that the language MIX$_3$\footnote{MIX$_n=\{w\in \{a_1,\dots, a_n\}^*\mid |w|_{a_1}=\cdots= |w|_{a_n}\}$ where $ |w|_{x}$ is the number of occurrences of the letter $x$ in $w$.} is multiple context-free \cite{Salvati}, since MIX$_3$ is regarded as a language that should not appear in any class capturing the syntax of natural languages \cite{Joshi_1985}.

-A useful tool for working with formal language classes is a criterion to show that a certain language is not in the class.
-For example, the well-known pumping lemmas for regular and context-free (CF) languages (see for example \cite{sipser13}), \emph{Ogden's lemma} (see Lemma~\ref{lem:Ogden}) and the \emph{Interchange lemma} for CF languages \cite{Ogden, Interchange}, Gilman's {\em Shrinking lemma} for indexed languages \cite{Gilman-Shrinking}, Mitrana and Stiebe's \emph{Interchange lemma} and the {\em Swapping lemma} of the second author for blind multi-counter languages \cite{Mitrana,E-BScounter}.
+A useful tool for working with formal language classes is to find a necessary condition for a language to belong to the class.
+For example, the well-known pumping lemmas for regular and context-free languages (see for example \cite{sipser13}), \emph{Ogden's lemma} (see Lemma~\ref{lem:Ogden}) and the \emph{Interchange lemma} for context-free languages \cite{Ogden, Interchange}, Gilman's {\em Shrinking lemma} for indexed languages \cite{Gilman-Shrinking}, Mitrana and Stiebe's \emph{Interchange lemma} and the {\em Swapping lemma} of the second author for blind multi-counter languages \cite{Mitrana,E-BScounter}.

 Seki \emph{et al.} \cite{Seki} gave what was later called a \emph{weak} pumping lemma for \MCF\ languages, which is weak in the sense that pumping only applies to a single word in the language, rather than all words that are sufficiently long (see Lemma~\ref{lem:Seki}).
-Kanazawa \emph{et al.} \cite{failure} proved that it was not possible to generalise the standard pumping lemma for context-free languages to \MCF\ languages, and Kanazawa also showed a weak variant of generalised Ogden's lemma fails \cite{KanazawaOgden}.
-In this article we present a criterion which we call a {\em Substitution Lemma} (Theorem~\ref{thm:Substitution}) for an infinite language to be multiple context-free, as an alternative type of pumping lemma for \MCF\ languages, which is \emph{strong} in the sense that the substitution applies to all words in the language that are of sufficient length.
+Kanazawa \emph{et al.} \cite{failure} proved that it was not possible to prove a certain version of the standard pumping lemma for context-free languages to \MCF\ languages, and Kanazawa also showed a variant of generalised Ogden's lemma is not possible \cite{KanazawaOgden}.
+Meanwhile, attempts have also been made to prove stronger versions of both lemmas for some subclasses of multiple context-free languages (for example, for well-nested multiple context-free languages there is a pumping lemma \cite{KanazawaWN}, strengthened and accompanied with Ogden's lemma in \cite{Sorokin}).

+In this article we introduce a necessary condition for an infinite language to be multiple context-free, which we call a {\em Substitution Lemma} (Theorem~\ref{thm:Substitution}), as an alternative type of pumping lemma for \MCF\ languages, which is \emph{strong} in the sense that the substitution applies to all words in the language that are of sufficient length.
 Our result can be viewed as a generalisation of Ogden's and the Interchange lemmas \cite{Ogden, Interchange}.
 Its proof relies on a {characterisation} of $k$-\MCF\ languages as those accepted by \emph{$k$-restricted tree stack automata} due to Denkinger \cite{Denkinger}.
 As a demonstration, in Section~\ref{sec:Applications} we use the Substitution Lemma to show that some languages are not $k$-\MCF\ for some or all $k$, including languages whose Parikh image is semi-linear.